rogpeppe/gohack/README.md

 	gobin github.com/rogpeppe/gohack

-To make a mutable checkout of a module, say `example.com/foo/bar`, run:
+## For quick edits to a module (without version control information)
+If the module to edit is `example.com/foo/bar`, run:

 	gohack get example.com/foo/bar

-This will clone the module's repository to `$HOME/gohack/example.com/foo/bar`, check out the correct version of the source code there, and add a replace directive in the local `go.mod` file:
+This will make a _copy_ of the module into `$HOME/gohack/example.com/foo/bar` and add replace directives to the local `go.mod` file:

 	replace example.com/foo/bar /home/rog/gohack/example.com/foo/bar

+__Note__: This copy will __not__ include version control system information so it is best for quick edits that aren't intended to land back into version control.

+## To edit the module with full version control
+Run:

+	gohack get -vcs example.com/foo/bar

+This will _clone_ the module's repository to `$HOME/gohack/example.com/foo/bar`, check out the correct version of the source code there and add the replace directive into the local `go.mod` file.

+## Undoing replacements

 Once you are done hacking and wish to revert to the immutable version, you can remove the replace statement with: